retronicdesign/AmigaExternalFloppyAdapter/README.md

 This PCB has been sketch on WinTypon v8.3
 Full compatible Gerber files included

+You can have it build at [PCBWay](https://pcbway.com/g/J4X1Dw) under my shared projects.

 ## Bill of material

 | Quantity | Designator | Part |